Noise can be unwanted sound that interferes with the peace and quiet you enjoy in your own home.

 Antisocial and neighbour noise

-If the noise is coming from a Council house or garden, contact Housing Services at your local Advice and Support Hub.
+If the noise is coming from Council house or garden, or a private residence including privately rented properties, contact the Conflict Resolution Service.
 They will give advice, investigate complaints and take action if necessary.

 You should contact Police Scotland if the noise is being caused by vehicles, rowdy behaviour (breach of the peace), loud parties and music loud enough to require immediate action.